kardianos/govendor/doc/implementation.md

 		need to be fetched.
 If no checksum is present, fetch package and write new checksum.
  - [ ] Implement the fetch command when fetch specifies a revision.
  - [ ] Add fetching the version from version-spec.
+For git try to rely on standard git command, but also might look into "github.com/src-d/go-git" for inspecting versions remotely.

 ## Vendor package with outstanding changes